simon-ritchie/apysc/docs_src/source/graphics_draw_polygon.md

 # Graphics draw_polygon interface

-This page will explain the `Graphics` class `draw_polygon` method interface.
+This page explains the `Graphics` class `draw_polygon` method interface.

 ## What interface is this?

-`draw_polygon` interface will draw vector polygon graphics.
-This works slightly similar to the `line_to` and `move_to` interfaces, but no need to close the paths.
+The `draw_polygon` interface draws vector polygon graphics.
+This interface works slightly similar to the `line_to` and `move_to` interfaces, but the paths do not need to be closed.

 ## Basic usage

-The `draw_polygon` interface has the `points` argument, and this will determine the polygon vertices coordinates.
+The `draw_polygon` interface has the `points` argument, which determines the polygon vertices coordinates.

 ```py
 # runnable